-EARLY RELEASE / TEACHER WORKSHOP DATES
+EARLY RELEASE / TEACHER WORKSHOP DAYS

-Early Release days have been built into the school-year calendar.
-On Early Release Days, students will be dismissed at 12:45.
-Buses will arrive and walkers will be dismissed at that time.
+On the early release days, the walkers and children being picked up will be dismissed at 1:00pm.
+The students riding the bus will be dismissed at 1:10pm.
 Students will have lunch prior to dismissal.
 Please refer to the school calendar for dates.